IEDC-SJCET/Top20Coders/participants/Vinayapriya(23CSE215).md

 Additionally, my skills extends to server-side scripting with PHP and database management using MySQL, allowing me to design end-to-end solutions.

-### History of Open Source Contributions (optional)

-Share details of any open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.

----

-### History of Community Engagement (optional)

-Discuss your history of community engagement in a technical capacity, such as answering questions on platforms like Stack Overflow or actively participating in technical forums like mailing lists and Discord servers.

----

-### Highly Visible Technical Content (optional)

-Highlight any highly visible technical blog posts, articles, or video series you have created.

----

-### Highly Used Software Tools and Languages (optional)

-If you've developed software tools that are widely used by users (not just contributors), mention them.

----

 ### Competitive Website Profiles